andreipfeiffer/manifesto/README.md

 👍 Comments could help in some situations:

 - **Explaining the "why"**
-  Sometimes we have to implement **intentionally bad code**, or take some **unorthodox approaches** that are not intuitive, nor self-explanatory.
+  Sometimes we have to implement **intentionally bad code**, or take some **unorthodox approaches**.
 In such situations, comments help to document why such decisions were taken.
 Think of it like a written [Mea culpa](https://en.wikipedia.org/wiki/Mea_culpa).

   If possible, add a [test](#-tests) to ensure it doesn't get unfixed by mistake.

 - **Describing complex code**
   Not all code can be clean, simple and intuitive.
-At times, we might write **strange or weird code**, especially when we have to deal with complex requirements.
+At times, we might write **strange or weird code** that is not intuitive, nor self-explanatory, especially when we have to deal with complex requirements.
 For instance, Regexes are inherently obscure and difficult to understand.
 In these situations, using comments to describe what does the code do, would help you (or somebody else) when reading it.

 <br />